 NSW Farmers as we know it today was formed in 1978 under the name the Livestock and Grain Producers’ Association of NSW (LGPA NSW) by the amalgamation of the Graziers’ Association of NSW, the Farmers’ and Settlers’ Association and the Riverina Graziers’ Association creating a strong, unified voice for agriculture in NSW.
-Each of these organisations had individually fought for rural industries and country people in general in times of peace and war.
+Each of these organisations had individually fought for rural industries and country people.
 They helped overcome the problems of isolation, poor communication, the transport and handling of produce, union militancy and the vicissitudes of climate.
 They also fulfilled the need for unity among scattered small producers if they were to be fairly treated in the marketplace, before the industrial courts and in the political process.
 All major beneficial changes enjoyed by rural and regional Australia can be traced back to the efforts of these bodies.

 On 1 January 1987 this Association changed its name to the NSW Farmers’ Association.

-NSW Farmers continues to grow and represent the needs of an every changing agricultural industry.
+NSW Farmers continues to grow and represent the needs of an ever changing agricultural industry.

 In 1995 the United Oyster Growers Council of NSW joined as a specialist commodity group.